kodeman14/close-eng-code/README.md

+## coding test for "close"

+### Task
-### Implement a feature to allow item selection with the following requirements:
+Implement a feature to allow item selection with the following requirements:

 1. Clicking an item selects/unselects it.